eoap/schemas/docs/newtypes.md

 Defining new Input/Output is a smooth process:

-- Define a `*.yaml` file first that will contain the new input/Output data schema/format, i.e.`geojson.yaml` and edit it;
+- Define a `*.yaml` file that will contain the new Input/Output data schema/format, i.e.`geojson.yaml`;
 - Namespace needs to be defined in order to qualify elements inside the schema:

 ```yaml
 $base: "https://stacspec.org/schema#"
 ```

-- New objects format have to be defined inside the `$graph` element, which is an array of elements;
+- New objects format has to be defined inside the `$graph` element, which is an array of elements;
 - Each new type has few fields that have to be fulfilled:
-    * `name` is the new element name to unambiguously identify it inside the new schema;
+    * `name` is the new element name to uniquely identify it inside the new schema;
     * `type` is a self-explanatory field, for the native supported type please refer to the official [documentation](https://www.commonwl.org/user_guide/topics/inputs.html);
-    * `documentRoot` (optional) to help the documentation generator identify this is the root element;
+    * `documentRoot` (optional) to help the documentation generator identify this as the root element;
-    * `fields` where itemize the new fields; please take note: there is a mandatory `class` field that needs to be defined.
+    * `fields` here is where new fields are itemized; please take note: there is a mandatory `class` field that needs to be defined.

 ```yaml
 - name: Point